 Enjoy Panoramic Views from St. Isaac's Cathedral

-St. Isaac's Cathedral was another architectural highlight of our trip.
+St. Isaac's Cathedral was another architectural highlight of 72 hour visa-free trip to Russia.
 Not only was the church beautiful in its own right but it also offers sweeping views over St. Petersburg if you climb the tower.

 Experience Russian Ice Hockey at Its Finest and Get Tickets to a St. Petersburg SKA Game

-Admire the Imperial Eggs at the Faberge Museum
+Admire the Imperial Eggs at St. Petersburg's Faberge Museum

 Back on St. Petersburg's tourist trail, we budgeted an hour to explore the fascinating Faberge Museum.
 The highlight was the signature Faberge Imperial eggs.
 Each egg took almost a year to construct and came with an ingenious surprise inside.
 It was a gift fit for a king, or in this case, a czar and his family.
 Positively stunning.